 - If you have 3-4 losses in a rawrow, potentially it is time to take a rest.
 You will may never recover your lost money.
 Losses are an integral part of the trading process;

-- Never open an order if the decision is not for 100% in line with you trading strategy.
+- Never open an order if the decision is not 100% in line with your trading strategy.

 Anyways, active trading is very popular, because you can get 30-50 deals per trading day, leading to the quick growth of the deposit, of course your capital is also more frequently at risk and could be lost entirely should you suffer consecutive losses.